How did New Covenant Ministries begin?

 The gospel can now be more clearly heard several blocks away from the location of the lot, and allows many more people to participate in what God is doing in the neighborhoods.
 And the newly painted emblems on the sides of the truck boldly announce, “Jesus: no other name under heaven… by which we must be saved!
 (Acts 4-12b).

-In recent years, the Lord also increased the donations of bicycles from several local police departments to individuals dropping them off throughout the week, and also brought in several laborers to repair them for the Christmas Eve Day Events.
+In recent years, the Lord also increased the donations of bicycles from several local police departments to individuals dropping them off throughout the week, and also brought in several laborers to repair them for the Christmas Event.
 He also made provision to give out more toys and stuffed animals, hats, gloves, and scarves, as well as more food such as the hot dogs, hot chocolate and cherry drink.

 In 2006, the Lord opened another door with the Food Bank Ministry being operated out of their home by a volunteer husband and wife team.
 This eventually grew to the Lord leading the ministry to acquire a tractor trailer box to house more donated items in 2009.
 By God’s grace, the trailer became full of several pallets of donated food and other household necessities being delivered free from a trucking company in Pennsylvania.
 A large amount of food products is transported to the streets in the back of volunteer’s personal vehicles and given out at the weekly meetings.